-Since loft and roof spaces are dark and secluded areas that are rarely visited by people and other potential predators, these areas provide a safe shelter for rats.
+Since loft and roof spaces are dark and secluded areas that people and other potential predators rarely visit, these areas provide a safe shelter for rats.

-It is important to monitor your attic or roof space and check for damage that might be created by rats or other signs of a rat infestation, such as rat droppings.
+It is important to monitor your attic or roof space and check for damage that rats might create or other signs of a rat infestation, such as rat droppings.